-Gorilla tracking information – Do you want a gorilla permit!!, Safari vacations & travel services gives you gorilla tracking information across all national parks of Rwanda and Uganda and perhaps enable you plan for your gorilla safari well.
+Gorilla tracking information – Do you want a gorilla permit!!, Safari Vacations & Travel Services gives you gorilla tracking information across all national parks of Rwanda and Uganda and perhaps enables you to plan for your gorilla safari well.

-A gorilla permit is simply a document that allows you to get access to a gorilla family in the jungle for one hour experience however the tracking can take between 30 to quarter of the day, the activity is moderated by different mandated authorities in countries where the activity is done whereby in Uganda its issued by Uganda Wildlife Authority, for Bwindi impenetrable forest national park, Mgahinga national park and Rwanda development board for Volcanoes national park in Rwanda respectively.
+A gorilla permit is simply a document that allows you to get access to a gorilla family in the jungle for an hour’s experience however the tracking can take between 30 to a quarter of the day, and the activity is moderated by different mandated authorities in countries where the activity is done whereby in Uganda it’s issued by Uganda Wildlife Authority, for Bwindi impenetrable forest national park, Mgahinga national park and Rwanda development board for Volcanoes national park in Rwanda respectively.

-Another hint on gorilla tracking information is that if you want to do Gorilla Trekking you must have a valid Gorilla trekking Permit and in order to book your gorilla trekking permit, you will have to provide your name, nationality, passport number and date of birth.
-And for this case, you should note that Gorilla trekking permits cannot be handled to the possession of another person so you will have to show your passport and identification documents at the pre-trekking briefing
+Another hint on gorilla tracking information is that if you want to do Gorilla Trekking you must have a valid Gorilla trekking Permit and in order to book your gorilla trekking permit, you will have to provide your name, nationality, passport number, and date of birth.
+For this case, you should note that Gorilla trekking permits cannot be handled in the possession of another person so you will have to show your passport and identification documents at the pre-trekking briefing

 Remember that mountain gorillas are very susceptible to human diseases.
-The following rules are ways to minimize the risk your visit might poses to them:
+The following rules are ways to minimize the risk your visit might pose to them:

 A maximum number of 8 visitors are allowed to visit habituated families that is 4 individuals per group

 Respect the limits imposed on the number of visitors allowed with the gorillas each day.
 This minimizes the risk of disease transmission and stress to the group.
 If you are feeling ill, or you are carrying a contagious disease, volunteer to stay behind.
 An alternate visit will be arranged for you, or you will be refunded your money.